Home > Pregnancy > Baby Development > 40 Weeks Pregnant

 You may be feeling quite heavy and slow.
 Listen to your body and take things easy if you can.
 Your baby will soon be here!

 The last few days before your baby is born can drag.
 The secret is to keep busy.
-Plan something for every day: visit a friend, go and see your mother, go shopping for last-minute things, have your hair done.
+Plan something for every day: visit a friend, go shopping for last-minute things, have your hair done.
 No-one will mind if you have to cancel an arrangement because you are in labour!
 Eight out of ten babies are born within ten days of the due date.
 It will be your turn soon!

 Once the cervix is fully open, you can begin to push your baby out.
 This is called the second stage of labour.
 Being upright helps make this stage easier, try: